This is the multi-page printable view of this section. Click here to print.

 • Maintenance: Temporary maintenance state

-Snapshot RecoveryRecover the volume with the latest snapshot in Available state
+Snapshot RecoveryRecover volume to the latest snapshot in Available state

-Block Storage list page, you can view detailed information of the selected resource and edit the information if needed.
+On the Block Storage List page, you can view detailed information of the selected resource and modify information if necessary.

 SRNUnique resource ID in Samsung Cloud Platform

-• In the Block Storage service, it refers to a volume SRN
+• In Block Storage service, means volume SRN

-• In the Block Storage service, it refers to the volume name
+• In Block Storage service, means volume name

 Resource IDUnique resource ID of the service